open5e/open5e/source/characters/races.rst

    to light a candle, torch, or campfire.
 Using the device requires your action.
 -  **Music Box.** When opened, this music box plays a single song at a moderate volume.
-The box stops playing when it reaches the song’s end or when it is closed.
+The box stops playing when it reaches the song's end or when it is closed.

 Half-Elf